 What if I want to change my address in the future?

 If you rent your own office in the future, you can always change the registered office address listed in the incorporation documents.
 Company owners must inform both the Companies Registry and the Inland Revenue Department.
-If you want us to prepare the reports for you to switch away, the cost is HK$1,000.
+If you want us to prepare the reports for you to switch away, our fee is HK$1,000.

 Our Tips on Choosing a Reputable Business Office Address Provider

 1. Are they licensed?
-In Hong Kong, a company needs to be a TCSP licensee if one provides address service.
+In Hong Kong, a company needs to be a TCSP licensee if they provide address services.
 You can confirm this by asking for their license number and checking the database of Companies Registry.
 Don’t search for the company name; search for the license number.
 Scammers can easily replicate a company name.
-Our TSP license no. is TC000807.
+Our TCSP license no. is TC000807.

 2. Online Reviews.
-Some firms are TSCP license holder, but you can see a bunch of negative reviews of their service.
-So you should first check out the company Google and facebook review before making your decision.
-Generally speaking, you should only choose a company with legitimate positive Google reviews ranking.
+Some firms are TSCP license holders, but you can see a bunch of negative reviews of their service.
+You should first check out the company Google and Facebook review before making your decision.
+Generally speaking, you should only choose a company with legitimate positive Google reviews.

 3. English Communication Skills.
-You have to choose a TCSP address provider with fluent English.
-Their English need not be perfect, but you’d like to avoid miscommunication in essential company matters.
+You have to choose a TCSP address provider that is fluent in English.
+Their English need not be perfect, but they can help avoid miscommunications in essential company matters.
 At least they need to be able to inform you what the letter is about.
-If the message is from the government, they have to advise potential solutions.
+If the message is from the government, they also have to be able to advise potential solutions.